 This article provides overview of the SilverLeaf Tank Monitoring System (HMS404) typically located in the water compartment.

-Starting in model year 2022, the SilverLeaf system will include an HMS404 panel installed in the water compartment instead of an SPX300 monitor.
+Starting with the 2022 model year, the SilverLeaf system includes an HMS404 panel installed in the water compartment instead of an SPX300 monitor.